← go back

 july 4 2024

-This summer, I devoured this amazing RISC-V computer architecture textbook and it totally expanded my understanding of how computers work.
-Prior to reading I came from a heavy SWE background, and this textbook did a great job of explaining the hardware-software interface.
-It was first time I learned about low-level hardware, processor design, and RISC (shoutout 1995 Hackers) so it got me to start appreciating how much goes into making computers end-to-end.
+This summer, I devoured this fantastic RISC-V computer architecture textbook and it totally expanded my understanding of how computers work.
+Prior to reading, I came from a heavy SWE background, and this textbook did a great job of explaining the hardware-software interface.
+It was the first time I learned about low-level hardware, processor design, and RISC (shoutout 1995 Hackers) , so it got me to start appreciating how much goes into making computers end-to-end.

-At the end of each chapter of the texbook they incrementally show how to make a matrix multiply fast with eventual speedups of 44,226x over a purely Python implementation.
-I thought it would be interesting to look into incrementally improving General Matrix Multiplies (GEMMs) with RISC-V CPUs, and then all sorts of interesting ways to optimize neural network inference with computation graph techniques with GPUs/TPUs.
+At the end of each chapter of the textbook, they incrementally show how to make a matrix multiply fast, eventually speeding up by 44,226x over a purely Python implementation.
+I thought it would be interesting to look into incrementally improving General Matrix Multiplies (GEMMs) with RISC-V CPUs and all sorts of interesting ways to optimize neural network inference with computation graph techniques with GPUs/TPUs.

 1. Tiny Transistors